assimilatereality/assimilatereality.github.io/_posts/2025-05-05-part4-Cognitive Biases in Troubleshooting: When Our Minds Mislead Us.md

 As our systems grow increasingly complex, metacognitive awareness—understanding how we think about systems—becomes as important as technical knowledge itself.
 The engineers and organizations that thrive will be those that build this awareness into their culture, processes, and tools.

-In my next post, we'll explore how resilience engineering provides a framework that goes beyond traditional failure prevention to examine how systems succeed under varying conditions.
+In my next post, I'll explore how resilience engineering provides a framework that goes beyond traditional failure prevention to examine how systems succeed under varying conditions.

 Until then, consider: Which cognitive biases have affected your troubleshooting in the past?
 What debiasing techniques might you implement in your team's workflow?
-How might awareness of these biases change your approach to the reality/fitness perception dichotomy we've been exploring?
+How might awareness of these biases change your approach to the reality/fitness perception dichotomy?